jorgeortega618/curvasdebezier/README.md

 - **Farin, G.** (2002). *Curves and Surfaces for CAGD: A Practical Guide*
 - **Rogers, D.F.** (2001). *An Introduction to NURBS*

-## 👨‍💻 Autor
+## 👨‍💻 Autores

-Proyecto desarrollado para el curso de Computación Gráfica.
+- Juan Acosta
+- Laura Arteta
+- Jorge Ortega

 ## 📄 Licencia